muratk3n/thirdwave/en/README.md

 ---

-And the angles increases clockwise 🤨
+And the angles increase clockwise 🤨

 ---